Lawrence H. Fountain

-Lawrence H. Fountain (April 23, 1913 – October 10, 2002) was a Democratic U.S. representative from North Carolina from 1953 to 1983.
+Lawrence H. Fountain (April 23, 1913 – October 10, 2002) was an American lawyer and World War II veteran who served 15 terms as a Democratic U.S. representative from North Carolina from 1953 to 1983.

 Early life

 Fountain was educated in the public schools of Edgecombe County and at the University of North Carolina at Chapel Hill where he received his A. B. degree in 1934 and his Juris Doctor degree.
 He was admitted to the North Carolina Bar following graduation from law school in 1936.

 He practiced law in Tarboro, North Carolina and was active in statewide Democratic Party politics until March 1942 when he entered the United States Army as a private in the infantry.
 He rose through the ranks and was released from service as a major in the Judge Advocate General's Office on March 4, 1946.
 Fountain then returned to his law practice in Tarboro.

 In civilian life, he remained a member of the U. S. Army Reserve and later retired as a lieutenant colonel.